 NOTE: If the Universal Capture UI is left open, after 20 minutes with no user interaction the previewing windows will time out.

 In Universal Capture: Classroom for the Mac, a user must be logged in to be able to record audio and video sources.
 Display sources will always be recorded when configured.
 Furthermore, if the user logs out during the recording, any video or audio will stop at that point.

 Best Practice: Have the classroom computer continuously logged in to a shared account.

 Alternate Practice: Have Instructors log in as soon as they enter the classroom and before the capture is scheduled to begin.

 Universal Capture will prompt you to log in if not previously authenticated.
 If your institution uses Single Sign-On to authorize you (meaning you log into a university portal or other access point, and not directly into Echo360), you will see an institution login page, similar to the one you typically log into.
 Otherwise, you will see the Echo360 login page.
 Here are some authentication workflows you should be aware of:

 - When using the Echo360 login page, logging into/out of the main Echo360 web application also logs you into/out of the desktop application.
 However, if you belong to multiple institutions it only logs you in for the institution you selected during login.

 - The “Alternate login” link on the Echo360 login page does not log you to the desktop application, it only logs you into the main Echo360 web application.

 - Logging into/out of the desktop application does not log you into/out of the main Echo360 web application.

-- When logging into the desktop app with the Echo360 login page, you do not have to separately enter your email address, but the initial focus is on the password field instead of the email address field.
+- When logging into the desktop app in Classroom mode with the Echo360 login page, you do not have to separately enter your email address, but the initial focus is on the password field instead of the email address field.